List of banks and credit unions in Canada: Big Six

 National Bank of Canada, which began as a regional bank in Quebec but expanded nationally, is the sixth largest Canadian bank.
-In 2025 it took over the Canadian Western Bank.
+In 2025, it acquired Canadian Western Bank.
 In 2022, Canada’s Big Six held about 93% of all banking assets in the country.
 It is the same share they held a decade earlier, and a decade before that.
-RBC’s $13.5-billion takeover of HSBC’s Canadian division, announced in November 2022, will see it receive around $134 billion in HSBC assets and would increase the 93% share of assets the Big Six have to almost 95%.
+RBC’s $13.5-billion takeover of HSBC’s Canadian division, announced in November 2022, gave it around $134 billion in HSBC assets and increased the 93% share of assets the Big Six have to almost 95%.